xialab2016/promote_queries/README.md

    Output: Histogram of all total BLCS scores, histogram of all total BWCS scores.
 CSV files of all BLCS scores, CSV file of all BWCS scores.

+3. Center for Epidemiological Studies-Depression (CESD)

+   Version 1: 2024-04-02

+   Finds all CESD measure scores for the PROMOTE study

+   Input: PROMOTE Longitudinal 1, PROMOTE Longitudinal 2, Legacy PQ/SRO, Missing Identifiers

+   Output: Histogram of all total CESD scores, histogram of all earliest total CESD scores, CSV file of all CESD scores.

 # DMT / relapse queries